Today it is time for the Theragun Pro review! We finally got our hands on Theragun’s top gun – the powerful Theragun Pro G5, or 5th generation.

 - More colors available (e.g., Paris Saint-Germain, Red, even 24K Gold version).

 - Personalization: Custom engraving (for an extra $50).

 - It now costs $100 less, but check the availability on therabody.com as it’s likely to sell out sooner or later.

 Who is the Pro Best for Then?

 If the high cost of the Pro sounds like a deal breaker for you, but you still need a stable Theragun for your massage, the Elite is a good option to consider.
-It doesn’t sacrifice so much on power and it’s also quieter than the Pro if you like peace of mind
+It doesn’t sacrifice so much on power and it’s also quieter than the Pro if you like a peace of mind.

-Is Theragun Pro Worth its Price?
+Is Theragun Pro Worth The Price?